liferay/liferay-ckeditor/README.md

     **NOTE:** Check that only files in `ckeditor` folder are being committed.

-2. After successfully building and testing you can publish to NPM.
+2. After successfully building and testing, you can publish to NPM, and update Git.

     ```sh
     # See all checks pass locally: